The IPA in conjunction with Routledge

 The Committee welcomes book proposals all year round from IPA members and non-members.
 Please click here for further details.

-Please Note all IPA Members will receive a 30% discount.
+Please note all IPA Members will receive a 30% discount on IPA series and all Routledge titles.

 Click on a series below to display the titles contained within that series.